AndersDeath/diary2/000-current.md

 # 28 Juli - Sontag - Berlin - 675 Tag der Einwanderung - Warm Rainy

 The rain is still here.
 It's amazing.
 Well. this day was dedicated to cleaning of the apartments.
 We are going to Yerevan in two weeks and it would be cool to keep the home clean.
 I cleaned my part and helped Ksusha a little bit with her one.
+Also I were walking today a lot because I need to keep my legs in tonus.